 Gas storage capacity has declined in recent years from 4.7 bcm to around 1.5 bcm with the closure of the major storage site, Rough, in 2017.
 Dedicated storage sites have been replaced with imports from Norway, the Netherlands and Belgium, as well as increasing imports of Liquefied Natural Gas (LNG).
-More detail on this is in the Natural Gas (LNG).
-More detail on this is in the Natural Gas (LNG).
+More detail on this is in the Natural Gas Supply section.

-Although there is close to 9 bcm of potential new gas storage sites with planning permission, the economics for developing new sites are very challenging, with no final investment decisions on storage sites being made in at least the last five years.
-Conversion of these sites to store hydrogen will become increasingly important to replace some of the flexibility provided by natural gas as its role diminishes towards Net Zero, see Key Message 4.
+Although there is close to 9 bcm of potential new gas storage sites with planning permission, the economics for developing new sites are very challenging, with no final investment decisions on storage sites being made in at least the last five years.4 Conversion of these sites to store hydrogen will become increasingly important to replace some of the flexibility provided by natural gas as its role diminishes towards Net Zero, see Key Message 4.
 Finding a regulatory model that supports the development of sufficient hydrogen storage will also be crucial.